 Module A: Service Receipt and Participation

-Aside from any services your received at [B3 program] or [name of its formal partners], we would like to learn about other services you received in your community.
-Please do not include services from [B3 program] or [name of its formal partners] in your responses.
+We would like to learn about services you received in your community.
+Please include services from [B3 program] or other service providers in your responses.

 A1.
-Excluding help from [B3 program] or [name of its formal partners], since [RA month, RA year] did you receive help to develop or improve your parenting skills?
+Since [RA month, RA year] have you received help from any program to develop or improve your parenting skills?

 1 YES